A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Benchmarks

-\paragraph{MISC:} To adapt the HybridQA task in realistic applications, another group of benchmarks extends the vanilla HybridQA to more challenging scenarios, including the multi-turn \cite{nakamura-etal-2022-hybridialogue,chen-etal-2022-ConvFinQA,Deng2022PACIFICTP} and the multi-modal evidence \cite{zhu-etal-2022-towards,talmor2021multimodalqa}.
-However, since this survey mainly focuses on the HybridQA setting, we would not discuss these specific settings in the following.
+\paragraph{MISC:} To adapt the HybridQA task in more realistic applications compared with the benchmarks above, another group of benchmarks extends the vanilla HybridQA to more challenging scenarios, including the multi-turn \cite{nakamura-etal-2022-hybridialogue,chen-etal-2022-ConvFinQA,Deng2022PACIFICTP} and the multi-modal evidence \cite{zhu-etal-2022-towards,talmor2021multimodalqa}.
+However, since this survey mainly focuses on the HybridQA setting, we will not discuss these specific settings in the following.
 Please refer to the corresponding papers for more details as listed in~Table~\ref{tab:benchmark}.